Support

 Solutions:

-– Update Your Device: You can use the latest version of the major browsers for Acellus students, but we recommend that you use the Acellus App.
-If you are using a browser, please check the Device Requirements & Compatibility (see above) to be sure that your student’s devices are using supported software.
+– Update Your Device: We recommend that you use the Acellus App.
+Please check the Device Requirements & Compatibility (see above) to be sure that your student’s devices are using supported software.
 In addition, make sure that your students are using the latest version of the Acellus App.

 – The Browser’s Cache is Too Full: Browsers often cache data in order to minimize loading and buffering times.
 When students watch multiple videos, their browsers may cache up more data than their computers can hold and still function properly.
 When this happens, performance suffers, and sometimes Acellus videos will not play.
 To correct this, clear the browser’s cache.
 You can find instructions for how to do this on your browser by doing a quick search on your favorite search engine.
-If you are signing in using the Acellus App, clear the cache on your device’s native web-browser.
+When using the Acellus App, clear the cache on your device’s native web-browser.

-– Try a Different Device/Web-Browser: If you have already updated your device and cleared your web browser’s cache, try using a different device or a different web browser, such as Google Chrome.
+– Try a Different Device: If you have already updated your device and cleared your web browser’s cache, try using a different device to login.

 If issue persists; contact us.